 Students in both options take coursework focused on food chemistry, food microbiology, food quality assurance, sensory evaluation of food, and food product development.

 Students have the opportunity to pursue a Master of Business Administration (MBA) concurrently with the Bachelor of Science (BS) degree in food science.
 The program is designed so students can earn the BS in food science and MBA in five years, to meet the needs of students who are interested in management careers in the food industry.
 Students apply for admission to the MBA program in the spring of the third year.
 The program for concurrent BS in food science/MBA degrees is a rigorous 5-year program, and admission is very selective.
-Read more about this concurrent program »

-Clubs and Organizations
+Clubs and organizations